Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Case study: A home insurance provider faced challenges with lengthy claims processing times, which led to customer dissatisfaction.
+Case study: A home insurance provider faced challenges due to lengthy claims processing times, resulting in customer dissatisfaction.
 Historically, adjusters needed up to two weeks to process claims due to a combination of manual workflows and outdated document management systems.Â

 Â